seL4/camkes-tool/docs/index.md

   unlikely to run into any problems in this respect.
 This option is only available for the runner.

+  The [Template Cache](#template-cache) is unaware of C header files included with the `#include` preprocessor directive.
+Thus, after modifying an included header, the template cache must be flushed before the change will take effect inside CAmkES ADL files.
+The template cache can be flushed by deleting the directory specified by `--cache-dir`.
+A common pattern is to use the `--cache-dir` option to specify a directory inside the "build" directory.
+The effect of this is running `make clean` will flush the template cache.

 **-D**, **--debug**
 **-q**, **--quiet**
 **-v**, **--verbose**